gml-explore/gml_docs_for_readthedcos/docs/gml.md

 ```
 >Function: inference subgraph
 >parameter:
-> · var_id - For entity recognition, var_id is a variable id, and var_id is a set of k variables for sentiment analysis
+> `var_id` - For entity recognition, var_id is a variable id, and var_id is a set of k variables for sentiment analysis
 >Return: none
 >Return type：none
 ```python